T

 landmark

-A striking monument celebrating Portugal's Age of Discovery, featuring figures of prominent explorers and navigators.
-You can go to the top for views.
+A striking monument celebrating Portugal's Age of Discovery.
+Its impressive structure features sculptures of historical figures and offers a lift to the top for excellent river views.

-• The views from the top are excellent, especially of the Belém Tower and the 25 de Abril Bridge.
+• The view from the top is fantastic, especially of the Belém Tower and the 25 de Abril Bridge.

 5. Evening